-In my latest post, After 100 Years of Taylorism, We Need a New Leadership Paradigm, I discussed why Frederick Winslow Taylor’s scientific management paradigm is no longer a winning strategy in today’s world.
+In my previous post, After 100 Years of Taylorism, We Need a New Leadership Paradigm, I discussed why Frederick Winslow Taylor’s scientific management paradigm is no longer a winning strategy in today’s world.

 In this post, I want to put Taylor’s thinking into an evolutionary perspective by discussing the recent book Reinventing Organizations by Belgian consultant Frederic Laloux.
 In Reinventing Organizations, Laloux discusses how with every new stage in human consciousness also came a breakthrough in our ability to collaborate, bringing about a new organizational model.

 The first section of the book is a look at the five different stages, which are all assigned different colors.
-In the second section, Laloux explores how eleven different companies already operate under the later paradigm and discusses some of the structures, practices, and cultures of these companies.
-Finally, Laloux gives concrete advice on how other leaders can start transforming their companies to the new paradigm.
+In the second section, Laloux explores how eleven different companies already operate under the later paradigm and discuss some of the structures, practices, and cultures of these companies.
+Finally, Laloux gives concrete advice on how other leaders can start transforming their companies into the new paradigm.

 The Five Stages

 The Impulsive-Red period, which started around 10,000 years ago, was a major step up for humanity.
 It brought forth the first forms of organizational life in the form of chiefdoms, proto-empires, and slavery.
 Red organizations are held together by a continuous exercise of power in interpersonal relationships.
 The chief of Red organizations must demonstrate an overwhelming power to keep the rest of the organization in line.
 The Impulsive-Red paradigm is highly suitable for hostile environments, but Red organizations don’t scale well, because it’s hard to keep people in line who are separated from the chief by too many degrees.